Asian American lawmakers implore Republicans to tone down rhetoric in wake of attacks - KRDO

 He continued, “I’m not going to be ashamed of saying I oppose … the Chinese Communist Party.
 And when we say things like that, and we’re talking about that, we shouldn’t be worried about having a committee of members of Congress policing our rhetoric because some evil-doers go engage in some evil activity as occurred in Atlanta, Georgia.”

-In arguing that Americans “want justice” for victims, Roy also said, “There’s an old saying in Texas about find all the rope in Texas and get a tall oak tree.
+In arguing victims “deserve justice,” Roy also said, “There’s an old saying in Texas about find all the rope in Texas and get a tall oak tree.
 You know, we take justice very seriously and we ought to do that, round up the bad guys.”

-Democratic Rep. Ted Lieu, who is an immigrant from Taiwan who served active duty in the US Air Force, also pushed back against Roy’s remarks, saying the hearing is “not about policing speech.”

-“I served in active duty so you can say whatever you want under the First Amendment, you can say racist stupid stuff if you want,” Lieu said in comments Thursday.
-“But I’m asking you to please stop using racist terms like ‘Kung flu,’ or ‘Wuhan virus’ or other ethnic identifiers in describing this virus.
-I am not a virus and when you say things like that, it hurts the Asian American community.”

 ‘Our community is bleeding’

-Note: CORRECTION: An earlier version of this story misquoted a remark Rep. Chip Roy made during Thursday’s hearing.
-He argued victims “deserve justice.”
-The story has also been updated with additional developments and reaction.